 This places your Mac in Target disk mode.
 In Target Disk mode your Mac acts like an external drive.
 You should now hopefully see the hard drive for your faulty Mac on your second Mac's Finder.

-You should be able to grab the files you need from your hard drive, or even clone the entire hard drive to another external drive.
+You should be able to grab the files you need from your unresponsive Mac, or even clone the entire hard drive to another external drive.

 This is pretty drastic, but if you have tried everything else, then reinstalling the operating system could remove the issue that is stopping the Mac from starting properly.

-- Boot into Recovery mode as above (hold the Command and R keys while you start up).
+- Boot into Recovery mode as above (hold the Command and R keys while you start up, or press and hold the power button if you are on an M1 Mac).

 - Once in Recovery click to install the latest OS and follow the onscreen prompts.